coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/securing-your-stake-pool-using-a-hardware-wallet.md

 You can secure your **pool pledge account** and **pool reward account** using a [Trezor](https://trezor.io/) or [Ledger Nano S/X](https://www.ledger.com/) hardware wallet.
 Credits to [angelstakepool](https://github.com/angelstakepool/add-hw-wallet-owner-to-pool) for documenting the procedure.

 {% hint style="danger" %}
-**Critical Reminder**: After adding a 2nd pool owner using a hardware wallet, you **must wait 2 epochs** before you transfer pledge funds from your **CLI Method** or **Mnemonic Method Wallet** to hardware wallet.
+**Critical Reminder**: After adding a 2nd pool owner using a hardware wallet, you **must wait 2 epochs** before you transfer pledge funds from your **CLI Method** or **Mnemonic Method** wallet to hardware wallet.
 Do not transfer any funds earlier because your pool pledge will not be met.
 {% endhint %}

 First, delegate your 2nd pool owner to your stake pool with Daedalus or Yoroi or Adalite.io